-- a specific build (via Run Custom Build dialog)
+- in a specific build (via Run Custom Build dialog)

-- Build Configuration settings (the Parameters page of Build Configuration settings) or Build Configuration Template
+- Build Configuration settings (the Build Parameters page of Build Configuration settings) or Build Configuration Template

 - Project settings (the Parameters page of the Project settings).
-These affect all the Build Configurations and Templates of the project and its subprojects.
+These affect all the Build Configurations and Templates found in the project and its subprojects.

 Any textual setting can reference a parameter which makes the string in the format of